EdenX-97/wiki-edenxu97/home/Server/Services/SSR.md

 nohup ssserver -m aes-256-cfb -p 15251 -k abc@123 &
 ```

-> aes-256-cfb is the encryption method, 15251 is the port used, abc@123 is the password, do not forget last &
+> aes-256-cfb is the encryption method, 15251 is the port you can modify, abc@123 is the password you can choose, do not forget last &
 {.is-info}